rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 #### Traceroute

-Traceroute is a computer network diagnostic tool for displaying the route (path) of a network hop and measuring transit delays of packets across an IP network.
+Traceroute is a computer network diagnostic tool that displays the route (path) of a network hop and measures transit delays of packets across an IP network.
+Traceroute is particularly useful for identifying network latency issues.

-This is particularly useful for identifying network latency issues by using the `traceroute` command followed by URL of the website you wish to test.
+Use the`traceroute` command followed by URL of the website or the IP address of the server that you want to test.

     $ traceroute google.com
     traceroute to google.com (216.58.217.174), 30 hops max, 60 byte packets